MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-work-with-search-folders-by-using-ews-in-exchange.md

 description: "Find out how to create, get, update, and delete search folders by using the EWS Managed API or EWS in Exchange."
 ---

-# How to: Work with search folders by using EWS in Exchange
+# Work with search folders by using EWS in Exchange

 Find out how to create, get, update, and delete search folders by using the EWS Managed API or EWS in Exchange.